How is life and living in Canada for an International student?

-Canada is a wonderful choice for students interested in studying internationally.
-Offering an abundance of university choices, beautiful landscapes and friendly people, and often tuition rates and cost-of-living expenses that are drastically cheaper than some of the other western countries, many international students will find that Canada is the place they want to choose for university studies.
+Canada is a fantastic choice for students interested in studying internationally.
+Offering an abundance of university opportunities, beautiful landscapes, and friendly people, and often tuition rates and cost-of-living expenses that are drastically cheaper than some of the other western countries, many international students will find that Canada is the place they want to choose for university studies.

 Top Places to Study and Live in Canada:

 - Vancouver is the favorite city of many visitors and Canadians alike.
-This biggest city in the western-most province, British Columbia, is known for its international flair and its earthy side.
-Boasting some of the best weather in this sometimes chilly country, Vancouver is popular for outdoor enthusiasts who enjoy getting out and about during their study breaks.
-In addition to this, Vancouver is popular with students looking to enjoy the night life too.
-With four universities in the city and many more in neighboring cities, students who want to live in Vancouver have lots of options.
+This biggest city in the westernmost province, British Columbia, is known for its international flair and its earthy side.
+Boasting some of the best weather in this sometimes cold country, Vancouver is popular for outdoor enthusiasts who enjoy getting out and about during their study breaks.
+In addition to this, Vancouver is popular with students looking to enjoy the nightlife too.
+With four universities in the city and much more in neighboring cities, students who want to live in Vancouver have lots of options.

 The first and foremost concern of any international student is the currency conversion rate from their home to the currency in Canada.
 Even though Canada's currency is the dollar, same as the US, the rate of currency differs between both the countries.
 The conversion rates aren't always consistent and would go up and down almost every day, so it is a good idea to frequently check the conversion rates to avoid any problems that may occur.